 Simply mix 1 teaspoon of the pickle with warm water in covered glass or a plastic container.
 Leave your jewellery pieces in the pickle solution for a few hours or overnight - and don't forget to only use plastic tweezers!

 Do you melt your work when trying to solder it?
 Soldering small or thin elements to bigger, thicker ones can be tricky if you don't remember for the soldering to work, both pieces you're trying to join need to be the same hot red colour.
 If your pieces are uneven sizes, this usually means having to heat the bigger piece more while avoiding the smaller piece because if you heat them the same amount, the small piece would melt before the larger piece was up to soldering temperature.
-Watch the video below for Kim's top tips and a demo on soldering earrings posts and jump rings.
+Watch the video for Kim's top tips and a demo on soldering earrings posts and jump rings.

 Kim - "Blowtorchs!
 What's your favourite?
 I like the GoSystem 'fine tech' torch.
 I find it to be the perfect size of flame for 99% of soldering and annealing.
 It's defined enough for small things and big enough for heating larger pieces.
 They can be bought from Kernowcraftas well as the smaller torch that you manually fill with gas.
 Lots of people prefer the tiny torches as they are small, compact and less likely to melt the rest of your work when learning but I prefer a bigger flame and the safety and ease of using self sealing gas cans rather than filling the torch myself.
 Many people feel you have to have a big professional torch but I think it's absolute rubbish.
 I've taught 1000s of students with the GoSystem torch as well as having professional smith torches at one of the studios I teach at.
 All torches are different but the problems students have while learning tend to remain the same no matter what the torch.
 It's a bit like driving, you just need to know and understand your particular torch then there will be no stopping you 😄."
-Find out your options with Kim in the video below.
+Find out your options with Kim in the video featured.

 Soldering Surfaces - what's your favourite?
 Kim loves the classic soldering brick but there are lots of options all with their own pros and cons.
 Watch the video to find out more alternatives for choosing a surface for soldering.